Arnab-Banerjee-Kolkata/Smartrist-Office/README.md

 # Smartrist-Office
-Office application for smartrist card
+Office application for smartrist card.
+Office staff can use this to issue new cards to students, update details of existing card and recharge e-wallet of student.
+Students just need to scan their unique-dynamic card to avail its benefits.

 # Screenshots